compound-finance/comet/docs/README.md

 Reserves are a portion of historical interest set aside as cash which can be withdrawn or transferred through the protocol's governance.
 A portion of borrower interest accrues into the protocol, determined by the reserve factor.
 The Compound III account [liquidation](#liquidation) process uses and also adds to protocol reserves.

+There is an immutable value in the Comet contract that represents a target reserve value.
+Once the contract has reached the level of target reserves, liquidators are not able to buy collateral from the protocol.

 ### Get Reserves

 This function returns the amount of protocol reserves for the base asset as an integer.